wp-plugins/fv-feedburner-replacement/readme.txt

 == Description ==

+Feedburner was a great service.
+It's a bit of a mystery why Google is shutting down Reader and Feedburner which were both popular services and offered Google valuable content intelligence.
+The shutdown is a real wakeup call to those of us who depend on external services.

-Since Feedburner is no longer supported, we created this plugin to help you migrate your subscribers.
+Since Feedburner is no longer supported, we created this plugin to help you migrate your subscribers and to allow you to keep your feed on a URL controlled by you going forward.
+You will be immune to feed companies going out of business, shutting down services or hiking prices in the future.
+Take control of your own feed and your own subscribers!

-Features:
+Benefits:

 * Boost number of your newsletter subscribers by putting subscription form to your feed address
-* Tell your Feedburner subscribers to re-subscribe on your new feed address when they read the feed
+* Keep your Feedburner RSS readers!
+When Feedburner subscribers come to your site, they will automatically be prompted to re-subscribe on your new feed address when they read the feed
-* Show a subscription form for your Feedburner subscribers when they come to your website
+* Upgrade RSS readers to email recipients.
+Show a subscription form for your Feedburner subscribers when they come to your website.
-* Out of the box working newsletter subscription form
+* Easy to set up and get started: built-in newsletter subscription form works out of the box
 * Default subscription form works with [Newsletter](http://wordpress.org/extend/plugins/newsletter/) plugin by Satollo and uses double opt-in (confirmation emails)
-* CSV export for subscribers who sign up using the default work.
+* Optional CSV export for subscribers who sign up before you add your own mailing solution.

+Never pay monthly fees no matter how many subscribers you have.
+Never risk losing your subscribers again.

 **[More Information](http://foliovision.com/seo-tools/wordpress/plugins/fv-feedburner-replacement/)**